lp-rmaeda/CordovaMessagingSDKSample/apps/AndroidSample/README.md

 $ ls -d ${PWD}/platforms/android
 ```

+## Plugin

-The code of the plugin is below:
+The code of the plugin used by the sample application is below:

 ```
 $ ls platforms/android/app/src/main/java/com/liveperson/plugin/LPMessagingSDK.java
 ```

+This is the only place where this code can be tested and can be upgraded for new features.
-Once "cordova clean" is called, the above file is gone, then make sure that this file has been copied to [MessagingSDKPlugin](../../plugins/MessagingSDKPlugin/) if meaningful changes on this plugin.
+Then make sure that this file has been copied to [MessagingSDKPlugin](../../plugins/MessagingSDKPlugin/src/android/) if meaningful changes on this plugin, because "cordova clean" removes this file on the sample application.